makeabilitylab/makeabilitylabwebsite/README.md

 5. Follow what information is needed to create that content for the website in your local development environment.

 TIP: Save time by only adding the content needed to fix the issue you are working on.

-# Bootstrapping Content

-WARNING: this is outdated and should be taken out (and the relevant code should also be stripped out too)

-To support quickly adding content for development, we have two automated tools that download data from Jon’s UMD website.

-1. Go into the Docker shell, run `make shell`.
-If you're on Windows and can't use the Makefile, just type this in instead `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=bash`
-2. Now, to import pubs, run `python3 manage.py importpubs`
-3. To import talks, run `python3 manage.py importtalks`

-Alternate commands:
-1. To import pubs, run `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=python makelab_image manage.py importpubs` for Windows and `docker run -ti -v $(pwd)/db:/code/db -v $(pwd)/media:/code/media --entrypoint=python makelab_image manage.py importpubs` for Mac
-2. To import talks, run `docker run -ti -v ${pwd}/db:/code/db -v ${pwd}/media:/code/media --entrypoint=python makelab_image manage.py importtalks` for Windows and `docker run -ti -v $(pwd)/db:/code/db -v $(pwd)/media:/code/media --entrypoint=python makelab_image manage.py importtalks` for Mac

-A few notes about this.
-* All publications/talks are downloaded from https://makeabilitylab.cs.washington.edu/ so they must already exist on the official site before being added in this way.
-* Authors added using this method are not assigned a position, and so they won’t appear on the People page until one is manually added.
-However they will be assigned a star wars image.
-* The publications will not allow for duplication, so any publications with the same title as an existing one are ignored.
-This is not true for talks.
-* Publications with no PDF are ignored.
-Talks with no PDF and no slide deck are ignored, however talks with only a slide deck will be converted automatically to PDF’s using unoconv (This takes a long time)
-* Projects which are specified in the bibtex/xml by project, will be created if necessary.
-Anyone who is an author or speaker will be added to associated projects, and any keywords from the paper will also be assigned to the project.
-The above is true of assigned project_umbrellas as well.

-Importantly, we will have to revise how we do this bootstrapping because Jon's UMD site is going away and because he no longer wants to maintain his own separate backend from the Makeability Lab website (in other words, the ML website will be the sole source of data thus eliminating the source of the bootstrap content).
-See Issue https://github.com/jonfroehlich/makeabilitylabwebsite/issues/420.

 # Test and Production Servers
 We have two UW servers hosting the ML website: https://makeabilitylab-test.cs.washington.edu (test) and https://makeabilitylab.cs.washington.edu (production).
 They have different PostgresSQL backends so adding content to -test will not affect the production server and vice versa.